Supermagnum/SuperKoch/README.md

 The slowest permitted speed should be 13 WPM.
 Any speed below this is wasted time.

-It must have a Graphical user interface.
+It must have a Graphical user interface and be compatible with morserino as top priority.

 ------------------